My Journey From Traditional Environmentalism to a People First Environmental Perspective

 Actively engaged in educational outreach in one form or another trying to persuade people to understand and get behind public policy measures intended to restore foundational ideas in America and cultural institutions based on those ideas, e.g., millennials who have been indoctrinated and manipulated by our educational system into believing that striving for a socialist political system is a positive direction for the U.S. to follow.

 When I emerged from my college environment in 1980 I was what one might call a “semi-tree hugger.”
 I was not entirely opposed to civilization as such, but I was highly suspicious of heavy industry, capitalism, and Big Business.
 During my childhood we would normally go camping on our summer vacations, and because of that I spent a great deal of time in the outdoors, and learned to love it.
-Because of that love, I chose to study geology as a major when it came time to pick a profession.
+Because of that love, I chose geology as a major when it came time to pick a professional direction for my life.

 By the time I was 24 I had a couple years of professional experience and was out of the house and living on my own.
 Even so, I spent many of my free hours at family dinners since my parents lived in the area.
 At one or more of those family gatherings my father must have heard some of my views concerning industry and capitalism that were distressing to him.
 Being the very wise man he was, instead of getting upset or browbeating me over them, he asked me to read a book that he had recently come across, A Time for Truth by former Secretary of the Treasury William Simon.
 Simon had a long and distinguished career on Wall Street before becoming Secretary of the Treasury during the Nixon Administration.